RetroAchievements/docs/docs/general/standalone-support.md

 Standalone support cannot be proposed by just about anyone, as there are strict non-negotiable requirements that must be met.

-- The proposer must either be a Developer on RetroAchievements, or a Junior Developer with at least one published set.
-As these achievement sets still have to follow our global [Achievement Design](https://docs.retroachievements.org/developer-docs/achievement-design.html) rules.
+- The proposer must either be a Developer on RetroAchievements, or a Junior Developer with at least one published set, as these achievement sets still have to follow our global [Achievement Design](https://docs.retroachievements.org/developer-docs/achievement-design.html) rules.
 This is not something we can trust anyone with who has not showed us their proficiency in set design before.
    - Alternatively, the proposer may suggest a standalone without having developed a set, but must do so with the support of a RetroAchievements Developer who will be in charge of set design.
 - You must be able to enforce Hardcore restrictions as shown in the [Global Leaderboard and Achievement Hunting Rules](https://docs.retroachievements.org/guidelines/users/global-leaderboard-and-achievement-hunting-rules.html).
 Such examples include black/whitelisting other mods that reduce the challenge of achievements, or disallowing multiplayer to prevent unfair advantages.
 These advantages should only be reserved for Softcore players, if applicable.
 - We expect you to have knowledge of the tools required to add Standalone support to a game.
-This varies depending on the game you are looking at, with some delving into code languages such as C#, while others have extensive modding tools available.
+This varies depending on the game you are working on, with some games requiring expertise with programming languages such as C#, while other games may require extensive modding tools available which can be leveraged for developing an achievement set.

 ### What Do We Look for in Standalone Support

 We will be listing some guidelines below as for what we are looking for.
-However, do keep in mind that at all times, the Admin team of RetroAchievements makes the decision as to whether we want to proceed with your proposal.
-A good plan- or prototype must therefore always be presented.
+However, do keep in mind that at all times, **the Admin team of RetroAchievements makes the decision as to whether we want to proceed with your proposal.** A good plan- or prototype must therefore always be presented.

 - It is allowed to request Standalone support for games that already have achievement sets on other platforms, such as Steam.
    - However, the set on RetroAchievements must be significantly different enough from the existing ones.
 Plagiarism from other platforms is not allowed, with our sets needing to offer a unique experience not present in the official sets.